To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 PRUNING FOR FRUIT

 Peaches, nectarines and apricots produce flowers and fruit on the twigs that grew the year before, so a few older branches are removed and young twigs are kept.
-Apples and pears produce most of their fruit on spurs, which are slow growing twigs on older wood.
+Apples and pears produce much of their fruit on spurs, which are slow growing twigs on older wood.
 The strongest growing twigs are cut back to 4 leaves in late July or early August.
 Two of the buds are likely to grow into fruit spurs.
 Removing these outer twigs lets more light into the center of the tree to keep the fruit spurs healthy.

-Another option for pruning fruit trees is to prune in late spring when fruit is developing.
+European Grapes Another option for pruning fruit trees is to prune in late spring when fruit is developing.
 Then, it easy to tell which branches are most productive so the least productive branches are removed when there is crowding.
 Also, watersprouts can be removed at the same time.

 Blueberries are easier to prune because the flower buds are much larger than leaf buds.
 Save the branches with fat buds unless they are very crowded.
 Cut back spindly branches with no fruit buds to an inch long to encourage stronger growth and more flowers next year.